thenativeweb/assertthat/README.md

 ## Available constraints

-Please note that all `is` functions can be negated using the `not` keyword.
+Please note that any constraint can be negated using the `not` keyword.

 ### is.equalTo